-Exhibit 411

-Name of person filing this complaint

-Address(Street)

-(Street) (City) (Zip)

-Telephone(Home)

-(Home) (School or Work L Location)

-Position of person filing complaint: Student Parent Employee Other (Specify)

-Name and position of person allegedly dise criminated against (if other than person filing/har rassed):

-Address:

-Telephone:

-Statement of Complaint (Please: 1) specify (e.g. discrimination based on race) and/or the law; 2) describe the specific incident(s) each incident(s); and 3) identify any person for the incident(s), along with any witnesses policy or action that y ) of discrimination/ha n(s) involved in, or w you believe may be in violat arassment, including the date ion of e(s) of
+Exhibit 411 Name of person filing this complaint Address (City) (Zip) Telephone (School or Work Location) (Home) Position of person filing complaint: Student Employee Other (Specify) Parent Name and position of person allegedly discriminated against (if other than person filing/harassed): Telephone: Statement of Complaint (Please: 1) specify the type of discrimination/harassment you are alleging (e.g. discrimination based on race) and/or policy or action that you believe may be in violation of the law; 2) describe the specific incident(s) of discrimination/harassment, including the date(s) of each incident(s); and 3) identify any person(s) involved in, or which you believe may be responsible for the incident(s), along with any witnesses to the incident(s):

-If you believe that of name and positions: thers are affected by the alleged discrimination/harassment, please provide their If you wish, please d complaint: escribe any corrective action you would like to be taken in response to this Filing complaint: filing complaint: receiving complaint: Date complaint recei ved: stance completing this form or filing this complaint, please request assistance osition, address, office number and telephone number). administrative assist copy will be return individual named as f the complaint to the Equity Coordinator (District Administrator) or his/her ant.
+If you believe that others are affected by the alleged discrimination/harassment, please provide their name and positions: If you wish, please d complaint: escribe any corrective action you would like to be taken in response to this Signature of person filing complaint: Date complaint filed : Signature of person receiving complaint: Date complaint recei ved: stance completing this form or filing this complaint, please request assistance osition, address, office number and telephone number). administrative assist copy will be return f the complaint to the Equity Coordinator (District Administrator) or his/her ant.
 The person receiving the complaint will sign and date the complaint.
 One ed to the complainant, one copy will be sent to the school, department, or the responsible party and one copy will be retained by the Director of Human DISTRIBUTION: 1 st copy - District Administrator 2 nd copy - School/department/individual named as responsible party 3 rd copy - Complainant Approved: School D istrict of Lodi